ajeshkumartg/Windows10-Debloater-With-SelfElevation/README.md

-# Debloat Windows 10 With UAC
+# Debloat Windows 10 With Self-Elevation

-Thnaks to ❤ [W4RHAWK](https://github.com/W4RH4WK) for the original version.
+Thanks to ❤ [W4RHAWK](https://github.com/W4RH4WK) for the original version.
+Thanks to ❤ [Sycnex](https://github.com/Sycnex) for the additional scripts.

 This project collects PowerShell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.